 Learn Faster, Remember Better and Improve Your Songwriting Process

-Bonus: write songs that resonate with everyone in your audience
+Bonus: You can write songs that resonate with everyone in your audience!

 Ever wonder why:

-- Other people can learn in ways that don’t work for you?
+- Other people can learn in ways that don’t seem work well for you?

 - Some people can’t figure out what you’re explaining when it makes perfect sense to you?

-- Some have to figure it out for themselves when the directions are easy to read?
+- Some have to figure it out for themselves even when the directions are easy to read?

 Which of these statement are true for you?

 - You can look at lyrics all day but it doesn’t help you memorize them?